In this article

 Looking back to Leviticus, anything that was unclean and impure was to be destroyed and removed from the camp.
 If there was anyone who had intentionally sinned, then they too had to be cast out or killed.
 The Israelites are now about to step into the promised land.
 The same rules that are applied in the camp are now going to apply to all the land.

 These Midianites were definitely an issue.
 They had previously gone out of their way to tempt the Israelites into sexual sin and into worshipping other gods.
-This contamination and temptation needed to be removed and so the Israelites proceed to kill all the Midianites, apart from the women who were young enough to be trained to live like Israelites.
+This contamination and temptation needed to be removed.
+The Israelites proceed to kill all the Midianites, apart from the women who were young enough to be trained to live like Israelites.

 Now let’s be clear, this doesn’t justify Holy Wars now.
 The way of dealing with unclean things before Jesus was destroying things.
 You couldn’t risk them contaminating more things.